cc4v/odin-cc/README.md

 I know "cc" is usually used for "C language Compoiler" (such as `gcc`).

-So if you need full-name of this library, you can use "creco" or "odin-cc" instead.
+So if you need full-name of this library, call it "creco" or "odin-cc" instead.

 ## Pre-requisites